Nowhere LandThe Null Handbook

 • • Another traveler arrives and makes a deal, modeling the process

-Mechanics: The Memory Trade
+Memory Trade Mechanics

 Players must decide: What memory do they offer?